USCIS will withdraw this proposed rule, in a Federal Register notice to be published on May 10, 2021.

-In a proposed rule published in the Federal Register on September 11, 2020, DHS proposes to change the way it defines, collects, and uses biometrics.
+In a proposed rule published in the Federal Register on September 11, 2020, DHS proposed to change the way it defines, collects, and uses biometrics.

 Read the proposed rule, published at 85 FR 56338 (September 11, 2020).

-- Public comments on the proposed rule must be submitted to DHS on or before October 13, 2020 [30 days from the date of publication in the Federal Register].
+- Public comments on the proposed rule had to be submitted to DHS on or before October 13, 2020

-- Public comments on the Paperwork Reduction Act section of the proposed rule (the Forms discussed therein) must be received on or before November 10, 2020 [60 days after date of publication in the Federal Register].
+- Public comments on the Paperwork Reduction Act section of the proposed rule (the Forms discussed therein) had to be received on or before November 10, 2020

-DHS summarizes the proposed rule in the rule preamble:
+DHS summarized the proposed rule in the rule preamble:

 DHS "proposes to amend DHS regulations concerning the use and collection of biometrics in the enforcement and administration of immigration laws by U.S. Citizenship and Immigration Services (USCIS), U.S. Customs and Border Protection (CBP), and U.S. Immigration and Customs Enforcement (ICE)."

 "First, DHS proposes that any applicant, petitioner, sponsor, beneficiary, or individual filing or associated with an immigration benefit or request, including United States citizens, must appear for biometrics collection without regard to age unless DHS waives or exempts the biometrics requirement.